Mompha and Bobrisky threaten fire as they react to ex-PA’s allegations

 Mompha and Bobrisky react

-As expected, the two men involved in the call pout took to social media to react to Oye's claims.
+As expected, the two men involved in the call out took to social media to react to Oye's claims.

+I want to forget this day: Bobrisky's ex-PA begs Mompha for forgiveness after he threatened to sue her

 Do you have a groundbreaking story you would like us to publish?
 Please reach us through info@corp.legit.ng!